 Principals are key to the success of all schools.
 Their role is complex and must be carried out effectively to ensure student success.
-The District's Five Pillars serve as the platform to strategically align the District priorities to meet the needs of all students.
-The District understands the critical role that a principal plays to ensure that all students reach their highest potential.
-The role of the LSC in the selection process is vital to ensure that there is a high quality principal in every District school.
+The District understands the critical role of the principal to ensure all students reach their highest potential.
+The role of the LSC in the selection process is vital to ensure there is a high quality principal in every District school.
 The Chicago Public School District appreciates the time and dedication of LSC members to select a quality candidate who is the best fit for the school as the "contract principal".

-The Office of LSC Relations, Principal Talent Office and the Network Chiefs are key resources to assist LSCs in the selection process.
+The Office of LSC Relations, Department of Principal Quality and the Chiefs of Schools are key resources to assist LSCs in the selection process.
 This section provides information necessary for the selection process.

 Guidelines for Principal Selection p.
-3
+231

 Steps to Select a Principal p.
-4
+232

 Legal Responsibilities and Definitions p.
-15
+243

-Resources p.
-18
+Resources

 Forms and Information Sheets p.
-19

-Tip Sheets-Practical Advice for the Process p.
-42

-Appendix: Uniform Principal's Performance Contract p.
-64
+248